jokraun12/ds4200-hw3-website/README.md

 # ds4200-hw3-website
-A sample website for DS4200 Homework 3 that depicts a topic I am particularly passionate about.
+A sample website for DS4200 Homework 3 that depicts a topic I am particularly passionate about - boating!